moiz-imran/tintash-frontend-assignment/README.md

 # Delivery Instructions

 - Download the code, push this as is to a private repository's main branch in your Github account.
+Add ```moiz-imran``` to the project.
-- Implement your solution in a separate branch and open a Pull Request against the main branch.
+- Implement your solution in a separate branch, open a Pull Request against the main branch and add ```moiz-imran``` as a reviewer.
 - Modify this README in your branch to mention any assumptions and answers to the questions above.
 Also feel free to mention any diversions from the assigned tasks.